jandy123/sView-shutter-glasses/README.md

 A pre-built android app is available for download, see the current pre-release.
 The app should work on Android 13 and 16 and has been tested on Samsung S20 and S26 Ultra.
 The IR emitter has to be connected to the phone/tablet via a USB-A to USB-C (OTG) adapter.
 The emitter firmware, modified for Panasonic glasses and for dealing with ghosting can be found also under Releases.
 The modified code of the emitter firmware can be found here: [RP2040-3D-Vision-Emitter-sView](https://github.com/jandy123/RP2040-3D-Vision-Emitter-sView/tree/main).

 #### Setup

+##### Android

+* Once the app is installed and the USB emitter attached, start the app (either sView Image Viewer or sView Media player), accept permissions, access to USB device, etc.
+* Go to Menu and select Settings.
+In Settings:
+  * Modify "Change device": "Anaglyph glasses" to "Shutter glasses".
+An error will pop-up, accept close.
+* Go to Menu and select Settings.
+In Settings:
+  * Check "Show extra options".
+An error will pop-up, accept close.
+* Go to Menu and select Settings.
+In Settings:
+  * Modify "Quad Buffer type": "OpenGL Hardware" to "OpenGL Emulated".
+* Finally, open some media file, change maybe the output type to "Stereo" and play.
+* One media plays, glasses synchronization can be adjusted by clicking the right-most option on the OSD and changing the value of the slider "Render delay".
+Ideally, you would get stable, ghost-free 3D experience :).

 To be updated...

 #### Building